KohlbacherLab/CLAUDIO/README.md

                                 default=str(liu18_schweppe17_linked_residues_intra_homo_2672_nonredundant)
 -rt,   --read-temps,            if the tool has been run before with the same input a temporary file was saved, which
-                                can be used to skip some of the steps, default=False -t,    --search-tool,           can be either "blastp" or "hhsearch", specifying the tool which should be used for pdb search, default="blastp" -e,    --e-value,               e-value used in structure search, default=1e-5
+                                can be used to skip some of the steps, default=False -x,    --xl-residues,           commaseperated one-letter-code residues, optional: add ':' after the one-letter-code symbol of the residue in order to specify fulls equence position, default="K,M:1" -t,    --search-tool,           can be either "blastp" or "hhsearch", specifying the tool which should be used for pdb search, default="blastp" -e,    --e-value,               e-value used in structure search, default=1e-5